CoenMeintjes/data_science_notebook_templates/README.md

 - **Project Notebook:** This notebook provides a project notebook template that is used to improve logical workflow.

+- **Model Evaluation:** This notebook provides useful functions that follow the workflow of a train, validate, test model development process.
+The functions make it easy to view model results at any stage of the process as well as aggregate results into a dataframe for model comparison.

 ## Contributing
 If you have a notebook template that you would like to contribute, please follow these steps: